 POLICY IMPETUS AND FRAMEWORK

-- Political ownership and political will are necessary. - A social protection framework should be part of an inclusive
+- Political ownership and political will are necessary. - A social protection framework should be part of an inclusive growth policy and not just a crisis response.

 3In India and Pakistan, a crore is 10 million.
 It equals 100 lakhs.